The weather

 Sunday: opening of clearings

 The weather is expected to improve significantly towards the end of the weekend, with rainfall weakening and becoming confined to the far south, coastal areas, and especially the Valencian Community and the Balearic Islands.
-Sunshine will increase in Asturias, although it won't be a sunny day; the weather will be somewhat milder.
-Sea conditions will be much more normal along the Catalan coast, but still somewhat rough off the coasts of Valencia and Castellón.
+Sunshine will increase, although it won't be a sunny day.
+The weather will be milder in the western Pyrenees and the west, with slightly cooler temperatures in the early morning.
+Sea conditions will be much more normal along the Catalan coast, with a moderate swell, while remaining somewhat rough along the coasts of Valencia and Castellón.

 Provisional balance of the storm

-The easterly winds, which began on Christmas Day, have brought rainfall totals that, by the afternoon of Sant Esteve (St. Stephen's Day), had already exceeded 100 l/m² in some parts of the country, such as Cantonigròs (141 l/m²), Molló (107 l/m²), Viladrau (117 l/m²), and Olot (84 l/m²).
-The rain has affected the entire country, although totals generally ranged between 20 and 50 l/m² in the eastern half and along the coast, and between 1 liter and 5-10 l/m² in the western Pyrenees.
-This precipitation, which fell as snow at mid and high elevations in the Pyrenees, accumulating to a depth of over half a meter in some areas, was accompanied by waves that reached 9.75 meters at the Begur headland buoy.
+The easterly winds, which began on Christmas Day, have brought rainfall totals exceeding 100 l/m² in some parts of the country, such as Cantonigròs (168 l/m²), Viladrau (123 l/m²), Molló (150 l/m²), Olot (110 l/m²) or Miami Playa, in Mont-roig del Camp (119 l/m²).2Rain has fallen across the country, although rainfall totals have generally ranged between 20 and 50 liters per square meter in the eastern half and along the coast, and between 1 liter and 5-10 liters per square meter in the western part of the country and the western Pyrenees.
+Snowfall has accumulated to a depth of over half a meter in Vallter (70 cm of fresh snow as of this morning).
+Waves at the Begur headland buoy have reached 9.75 meters.

 stats